Mike55Young/BDMref/README.md

 ## Version History

+### Version 2.7
+* Update SA processing to allow for differences to detail page when logged in as member
+* Bugfix - remove checking for incomplete detail clip as that only works in Firefox (you now just get however much you copy)

 ### Version 2.6
 * Increase the size of the output box from 5 rows to 7 rows and enlarge the font to 12pt
 * Improve handling of errors like not copying enough of the row or selecting the wrong state